 If your claim for benefits under an ERISA plan is denied, you cannot immediately file a lawsuit to collect your benefits.
 Instead, you will be required to file at least one appeal with the very same company that denied your claim in the first place.
 While the insurance company is perfectly happy to allow you to conduct the appeal without the help of an attorney, by doing so, you might be handicapping your chances of winning a lawsuit if/when the company denies your appeal.

-Accordingly, when confronted with appealing a claim decision under a disability, life insurance or annuity plan governed by ERISA, the best thing you can do to increase your chances on appeal is hire an experienced ERISA attorney to help you through the process.
+Accordingly, when confronted with ERISA insurance claims appeals under a disability, life insurance or annuity plan governed by ERISA, the best thing you can do to increase your chances of appeal is to hire an experienced ERISA attorney to help you through the process.

 - The plan must also afford a reasonable opportunity to any beneficiary whose claim has been denied for a “full and fair review by the appropriate named fiduciary.”
 29 USC § 1133; 29 CFR § 2560.503–1(h).
 This means that at least one appeal must be provided to plan participants and beneficiaries and 180 days must be provided within which to file the appeal.
 The administrator must decide the appeal in 60 days, or 45 days for disability claims.
 29 CFR § 2560.503–1(i).